build-on-aws/bedrock-agents-streamlit/README.md

 # Setup Amazon Bedrock agent, knowledge base, and action group with Streamlit

 ## Introduction
-This guide details the setup process for an Amazon Bedrock agent on AWS, which will include setting up S3 buckets, a knowledge base, an action group, and a Lambda function.
-We will use the Streamlit framework for the user interface.
-The agent is designed to dynamically create an investment company portfolio based on specific parameters, and has Q&A capability to FOMC(Federal Open Market Committee) reports.
-This exercise will also include a sending email method, but will not be fully configured.
+In this project, we will set up an Amazon Bedrock agent with an action group that dynamically creates an investment company portfolio based on specific parameters.
+The agent also has Q&A capabilities for Federal Open Market Committee (FOMC) reports, leveraging a Streamlit framework for the user interface.
+Additionally, this exercise includes a method for sending emails, although the email functionality will not be fully configured.

+For those who prefer an Infrastructure-as-Code (IaC) solution, we provide an AWS CloudFormation template that will deploy most of the necessary resources, including S3 buckets, an action group, and a Lambda function.
+You will still need to manually create the knowledge base with the provided resources, but the steps are relatively straightforward.
+If you would like to deploy this workflow via **AWS CloudFormation**, please refer to the workshop guide [here](https://catalog.us-east-1.prod.workshops.aws/workshops/f8a7a3f8-1603-4b10-95cb-0b471db272d8/en-US/module7-deploy-cfn).

+Alternatively, this README will walk you through the step-by-step process to set up the Amazon Bedrock agent manually using the AWS Console.

 ## Prerequisites
 - An active AWS Account.